certtools/intelmq/docs/user/bots.rst

 The parser will attempt to download a schema update on startup when the *auto_update* option is enabled.

-Schema downloads can also be scheduled as a cron job:
+Schema downloads can also be scheduled as a cron job for the `intelmq` user:

 .. code-block:: bash